Ultralavaboy/KatawaShoujoHDPatch/README.md

 The game has been in development from 2007, and it was released in January 4, 2012.
 It was quite a long time ago, wasn’t it?
 The official game is available only in resolution 800x600.
 It’s actually not that good for *visual* novel in ~~2020~~ 2021.

-Remastered Katawa Shoujo is the same (g)old story but in a new HD shell.
+Katawa Shoujo HD patch is going to give this (g)old story a HD shell.

 __Enjoy a good story in a good quality!__

 ## Comparison

-Screenshots below are presented in their original size - 1920x1080 (remastered) and 800x600 (original).
+Screenshots below are presented in their original size - 1920x1080 (with patch) and 800x600 (original).

 ![](https://i.imgur.com/HbQRSWU.jpg)